braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 #### Step 3: Allow access to Braze IPs

 If you have a firewall or other network policies, you must give Braze network access to your Redshift instance.
+An example of the Redshift URL endpoint is "example-cluster.ap-northeast-2.redshift.amazonaws.com".

 Some important things to know:
 - You may also need to change your security groups to allow Braze to access your data in Redshift.